 As part of our overall compensation program, we provide our named executive officers with certain perquisite benefits, including certain use of a company-provided automobile and, for Mr. Schaefer, reimbursement for certain travel and commuting expenses.
-We did not provide our named executive officers with a tax gross-up benefit in fiscal year 2014.
-The amounts of the perquisites provided to our named executive officers for fiscal year 2014 are set forth in footnote (2) to the "Summary Compensation Table for Fiscal Years 2014 and 2013" above.
+We did not provide our named executive officers with a tax gross-up benefit in fiscal year 2014 or fiscal year 2015.
+The amounts of the perquisites provided to our named executive officers for fiscal year 2015 are set forth in footnote (2) to the "Summary Compensation Table for Fiscal Years 2015 and 2014" above.